Skip to main content

 How Do I Find Out Who My Tutor Is?

-When you log in to your MyTCD portal you'll see your Tutor's name and contact email on your student record just under your own name!
-If there is no name there yet, you can contact the Senior Tutor's Office to find out who your Tutor is.
+You can find your Tutor's name and contact email on your Student Record in your MyTCD portal, just under your own name.
+If there is no name displayed there yet, you can contact the Senior Tutor's Office to find out who your Tutor is.

 When Should I Meet My Tutor and What Can They Help Me With?

-Once you've found out who your Tutor is, you should reach out to them to introduce yourself, and they may also contact you in your first weeks.
+Once you've found out who your Tutor is, you should reach out to them to introduce yourself, and they may also contact you during your first few weeks at Trinity.
 Your Tutor will be really important for you during your time in College, so it’s important that you make contact with them early on.

-Your Tutor should be your first port of call if you have a question or are worried or concerned about any aspect of College life or your personal life affecting your academic work.
-You can also contact them if you are unsure of how to access support for a particular project or problem.
+Your Tutor should be your first port of call if you have a question or are worried or concerned about any aspect of College life, or about your personal life affecting your academic work.
+You can also contact them if you are unsure of how to access support for a particular issue or challenge.
 Everything you say to your Tutor is in strict confidence.
-Unless you give them permission to do so, your Tutor will not share anything you disclose to anybody else - whether inside College or outside (to your parents/family for example).
+Unless you give them permission to do so, your Tutor will not share anything you disclose to them to anybody else - whether within College or externally (to your parents/family, for example).

 More Information About Tutors